xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 	make
 	make install

-Note: If you have MPI compilers in your PATH environment variable, Cmake may overwrite the compiler specified in the CXX flag.
+.. note:: If you have MPI compilers in your PATH environment variable, CMake
+    may overwrite the compiler specified in the CXX flag.

 In case you have a more specific setup or this does not work on your machine continue reading the next sections.